QuinnrElder/BA_SING_SE/README.md

  - Then run ```npm start``` and open http://localhost:3000/ to see the site!
  - To view tests:  In the terminal, run ```npm start``` to view testing suite
  - To Login:
-    - As Manager: ( username: manager // password: overlook2020 )
+    * As Manager: ( username: manager // password: overlook2020 )
-    -As a Customer: username: ( customer50 (where 50 is the ID of the user) // password: overlook2020 )
+    * As a Customer: username: ( customer50 (where 50 is the ID of the user) // password: overlook2020 )

 ![Screen Shot 2020-06-09 at 4 56 10 PM](https://user-images.githubusercontent.com/49104801/84209503-8eaec200-aa73-11ea-99c6-e78ca59adaa6.png)